-Stay up to date by joining the Facebook event
+Stay up to date with the Facebook event here

-Also keep an eye out for: Sunday afternoon Irish music sessions; instrumental workshops; blackboard concerts and more.
+Also keep an eye out for: Sunday afternoon Irish music sessions, instrumental workshops, dance workshops, ceilidhs, and more.

-Some other major events that club members will be involved in are:
+Other major events that club members will be involved in:

 Ceol Aneas : a great weekend of Irish traditional music classes, fantastic concerts and sessions in Nelson over Queen’s Birthday weekend.
 Highly recommended for those who’d like to learn more about traditional Irish musicianship.

 Wellington Folk Festival (Wellyfest) : the biggest folk music event in the region and a great opportunity to experience a wide range of folk music styles.
 Labour Weekend, at Brookfields Outdoor Education Centre past Wainuiomata.

 Other events in Wellington